akuadane/akuadane.github.io/_pages/about.md

 I am a master’s student pursuing data science at Fordham University.
 Prior to this, I worked at Turing as a consultant software engineer for OpenAI.
 As an aspiring data scientist with a background in software engineering, I’m interested in utilizing machine learning and data analysis tools to provide solutions 🪛.

+Outside of class, I like to cook 🍛, drink coffee ☕️, hike ⛰ and hang out with friends.

+## News